 The curriculum content for key stages 1 and 2 has been arranged into a two-year cycle.
 In some areas, teachers teach the same lesson each year, but pupils will have a different experience in the lesson depending on whether they are the younger or older cohort through the differentiation provided in the lesson.

-Parents may request to see the lesson plans prior to the lessons if they wish to.
-This can be done via the school office using the email address parents@charltonono.co.uk.
+Parents may request to see curriculum materials prior to the lessons if they wish to.
+This can be done via the school office using the email address office@charltonono.co.uk.

 The Kapow lessons are based upon the statutory requirements for Relationships and Health education.